-Does life insurance pay out in case of suicide?
+Does life insurance pay out in the event of suicide

 Does life insurance pay out in the event of suicide?
-Clear facts for when it matters
+Clear facts for the worst-case scenario

 Minutes